NASM Certified Personal Trainer Exam – Introduction

-Now your body has to call on weaker assistant muscle, for example, your hamstrings or erector spinae muscles of your back to do the lifting and snap, crackle, pop, there goes another back to rehab.
+Now your body has to call on weaker assistant muscle, for example, your hamstrings or erector spinae muscles of your back to do the lifting and snap, crackle, pop, there goes another back to a physical therapist for rehab.

 You can now see why 80 percent of the adult population in the US and 70 percent worldwide in industrialized countries experience back pain, which is a leading cause of disability.¹